aio-libs/aiohttp/README.rst

 License
 -------

-asynchttp is offered under the BSD license.
+aiohttp is offered under the BSD license.